 How much money is in the bank?

 This is an especially important question to answer when you’re trying to hire your first employees.
 You have to be able to afford the talent you’re recruiting without cutting your financial runway unnecessarily fast for some quick-to-compete cash package.
-If the CEO is also a founder, it will be much easier to manage their salary because the value of their compensation package will likely lean much heavier toward equity than cash.
+If the CEO is also a founder, it will be much easier to manage their annual salary because the value of their compensation package will likely lean much heavier toward equity than cash.
 But bringing in non-founders takes actual dollars and requires confronting these tough questions: how much money do we have?
 How long will this last us?
-How does a cash package for X employee change this?
+How does a cash package for X employees change this?

 What’s your current valuation?

 Next, it’s time to determine what your business is worth so the value of equity can be established.
 For venture-backed companies, you can find this answer through an official 409A process or less formally (as Fred Wilson proposed in 2010) by using the valuation of your last financing round or the most recent offer you received to purchase your business.
-The value you settle on will matter a great deal to your first employees and and as it changes, so will the process in how you doll equity in the future.
+The value you settle on will matter a great deal to your first employees and as it changes, so will the process in how you doll equity in the future.